SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 14 September, 2024
+### 📅 Sunday, 15 September, 2024
 ------
 ### Events
 ------
-Here are notable events that have occurred on September 14 in the USA:
+Here are some notable events that have occurred in the USA on September 15th:

-- **1814**: The poem "Defence of Fort McHenry" is written by Francis Scott Key during the War of 1812 after witnessing the bombardment of Fort McHenry by British forces.
-This poem would later become the lyrics for "The Star-Spangled Banner," the national anthem of the United States.
+- **Battle of North Point (1814)**: Part of the War of 1812, this battle occurred near Baltimore, Maryland, and was a precursor to the Battle of Baltimore.

+- **Los Angeles riots (1970)**: The Chicano Moratorium against the Vietnam War took place in Los Angeles, California, resulting in clashes between police and protesters.

-- **1901**: President William McKinley dies after being shot on September 6
+- **Assassination of President William Mc
 ### Positive Qoute
 ------
-"Shine like the 🌟 you are, and let your light brighten the world! 🌍💫"
+"🌟 Believe in the magic within you! ✨ You have the power to create wonders. 💖"